 Bamboo is naturally antimicrobial and antibacterial, unlike cotton.
 This cuts down on the growth of bacteria and other microorganisms in the diaper.
-Diapers made of bamboo are hypoallergenic, meaning they repel mold, mildew, and dust.
-This reduces your baby’s chance of developing an allergic reaction to diapers.
+Diapers made of bamboo are hypoallergenic and help keep moisture away from baby's skin This reduces your baby’s chance of developing an allergic reaction to diapers.

 Is bamboo more absorbent than cotton?

 Many parents are surprised to find out how much more absorbent bamboo is than cotton.
 Bamboo fibers have been found to be able to absorb 70% more liquid than cotton, and can take in three times their weight in water.
 This feature makes bamboo diapers great for overnight use, because they can hold so much liquid.
 This ability to keep baby dryer for longer at night has the added benefit of potentially getting you and your child more quality sleep, as they won’t be awakened as often by a wet diaper.
 That's a win-win in our books!
 The heightened absorbency can also be helpful when traveling, or even just running errands, since you won’t have to find places to change your child’s diaper as often.